hmc-cs111-spring2016/project-ideas/free-1.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

-There are many GUI-based drum sequencers, and there is even an app to help people notate and randomly generate drum fills, such as [DrumFill App](http://www.drummerworld.com/forums/showthread.php?t=96465).
+There are many GUI-based drum sequencers, and there is even an app to help people notate and randomly generate drum fills called [DrumFill App](http://www.drummerworld.com/forums/showthread.php?t=96465).
 However, this app provides very little flexibility in its random generation of drum fills.
 From what I understand, it has something along the lines of a "generate random fill" button, and doesn't allow users to randomly modify existing fills (let alone randomly modify them based off specific parameters).
 This is something that could definitely be improved.
 An admirable quality is its user-friendliness.
 Since it is GUI-based, things like notating drum fills are very easy.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.